-Scanning through images has become a great way for online shoppers to find what they are looking for and to stay entertained.
+Scanning through images has become an excellent way for online shoppers to find what they are looking for and to stay entertained.

 Lots of visual social sites like Instagram and Pinterest are hugely popular because of the visual appeal of the content displayed on these sites.

-But image optimisation isn’t as easy as it might sound.
-In fact, it is quite time-consuming to optimise your images but well worth the extra time and effort you spend.
+But image optimization isn’t as easy as it might sound.
+In fact, it is quite time-consuming to optimize your images but well worth the extra time and effort you spend.

-Here are a few tips to optimise your images for Google so you can inspire more conversion rates.
+Here are a few tips to optimize your images for Google so you can inspire more conversion rates.

 The Right Image is Essential